m0dd0/PaperClipper/README.md

 ```

 ## Usage
+The tool can be used as a command line utility, as a context menu entry or as a python library.

 ### Command line
 To create a reference note from a paper, you can use the following command:
 ```bash